 In the mobile food industry, the term “COGS” stands for cost of goods sold.
 The term describes the amount of money a food truck spends on supplies and food ingredients – such as beverages, seasonings, meats, fruits and vegetables – used to prepare the menu items they sell.
 Your food truck COGS should ideally account for no more than 35 percent of your sales.
-By following the following steps you will be able to cut your expenses and waste which in turn will increase your profits.

 5 Steps To Cut Your Food Truck COGS